Why Order Infectious Disease Tests Online?

 Detects antibodies the body produces in response to herpes.

-Detects the presence of HSV DNA and determines which type of herpes is present in positive samples.
+Detects the presence of HSV DNA as soon as 28 days from exposure and determines which type of herpes is present in positive samples.

 Detects antibodies and antigens created by your immune system to help detect HIV.